 - Can dry out the scalp

-Detangling and styling textured hair can be a serious task, but not with this leave-in conditioner.
-This conditioner claims to moisturize curly hair so it can detangle and style easily.
+Detangling and styling textured hair can be a serious task, but not with this conditioner.
+This leave-in conditioner for low porosity hair claims to moisturize curly hair so it can detangle and style easily.
+It contains shea butter, which is known as one of the best hair butter for low porosity hair.

 - Shea butter helps moisturize dry hair and make it soft